The complete Pick property for pairs of kernels and Shimorin's factorization: Introduction

 is positive semi-definite, henceforth simply \df{positive} or \df{PsD}.
 This result has had a major, and continuing, impact on both function theory and operator theory.
 The operator theory approach to interpolation, pioneered by Sarason \cite{Sarasongeneralized}, rests on interpreting Pick's Theorem in terms of a partially defined multiplier.

 This operator theoretic multiplier view of Sarason was dramatically expanded upon in unpublished work of Agler by viewing Pick’s theorem as a special property of multipliers of reproducing kernel Hilbert spaces.
 A reproducing kernel Hilbert space is a \df{complete Pick space} if it hosts a matrix-valued analogue of Pick's theorem (see Definition~\ref{CPdef} below).
 Examples include the classical Hardy space $H^2$, standard weighted Dirichlet spaces on the unit disc, the Sobolev space $W^2_1$ on the unit interval and the Drury–Arveson space $H^2_d$ on the unit ball of $\mathbb{C}^d.$ A complete characterization of complete Pick spaces was achieved through work of the first author \cite{McCulloughlocal, McCulloughcarath} and Quiggin \cite{Quiggin}, while Agler and McCarthy \cite{Pickbook} proved that $H^2_d$ is universal among such spaces (see subsection~\ref{CPsubsec}).
 Since their inception, complete Pick spaces have proven to be a natural venue for a number of function-theoretic operator theory topics such as Carleson measures \cite{Rochbergballs}, interpolating sequences \cite{MarshallSundberg,AHMRinterpol, chalmoukis2023simply}, invariant subspaces \cite{Invsub}, factorizations \cite{AHMRfact, freeouter}, weak product spaces \cite{weakPickprod,AHMRweak}, the column-row property \cite{ColRow} and operator models \cite{hyperrigidity,Pickchar}.
 The book \cite{Pickbook} is a standard reference (see also the surveys \cite{Hartzsurvey, shalit2014operator}).
 Here we will study interpolation for multipliers between spaces.
 Accordingly, let $\mathcal{H}_k, \mathcal{H}_{\ell}$ denote reproducing kernel Hilbert spaces on the non-empty set $X,$ with kernels $k$ and $\ell,$ respectively.
-Thus, $k,\ell:X\times X\to \CC$ are positive semi-definite functions.
-Given a positive integer $N$, let {$ \mathbb{M}_N$} {$\mathbb{M}_N$} denote the set of all $N\times N$ matrices with complex entries.
-A function $\Phi: X\to \mathbb{M}_N$ is a \df{multiplier} $\mathcal{H}_k\otimes\mathbb{C}^N\to\mathcal{H}_{\ell}\otimes\mathbb{C}^N$ if $f\in \mathcal{H}_k\otimes \CC^N$ implies $\Phi f\in \mathcal{H}_\ell\otimes \CC^N.$ In this case, the principle of uniform boundedness implies $\Phi$ determines a bounded linear operator $M_\Phi$ from $\mathcal{H}_k\otimes \CC^N$ to $\mathcal{H}_\ell\otimes \CC^N$ given by $M_\Phi f =\Phi f$ and we let {$\Mult(\mathcal{H}_k\otimes \CC^N,\mathcal{H}_\ell\otimes \CC^N)$} {$\Mult(\mathcal{H}_k\otimes \CC^N,\mathcal{H}_\ell\otimes \CC^N)$} denote the set of these multipliers.
+Thus, for instance $k:X\times X\to \CC$ and $\mathcal{H}_k$ is a Hilbert space of functions on $X$ such that for each $y\in X,$ the function $k_y:X\to \CC$ defined by $k_y(x)=k(x,y)$ reproduces functions $f\in \mathcal{H}_k$ at $y$ in the sense that $f(y)=\langle f,k_y\rangle.$ Given a positive integer $N$, let {$ \mathbb{M}_N$} {$\mathbb{M}_N$} denote the set of all $N\times N$ matrices with complex entries.
+A function $\Phi: X\to \mathbb{M}_N$ is a \df{multiplier} $\mathcal{H}_k\otimes\mathbb{C}^N\to\mathcal{H}_{\ell}\otimes\mathbb{C}^N$ if $f\in \mathcal{H}_k\otimes \CC^N$ implies $\Phi f\in \mathcal{H}_\ell\otimes \CC^N.$ In this case, the closed graph theorem implies $\Phi$ determines a bounded linear operator $M_\Phi$ from $\mathcal{H}_k\otimes \CC^N$ to $\mathcal{H}_\ell\otimes \CC^N$ given by $M_\Phi f =\Phi f$ and we let {$\Mult(\mathcal{H}_k\otimes \CC^N,\mathcal{H}_\ell\otimes \CC^N)$} {$\Mult(\mathcal{H}_k\otimes \CC^N,\mathcal{H}_\ell\otimes \CC^N)$} denote the set of these multipliers.
 In the case that $k=\ell$ and $N=1,$ we write $\Mult(\mathcal{H}_k).$ The \df{norm of a multiplier} refers to the norm of the operator $M_\Phi.$